The Ubud Wellbeing Guide

 Naya offers private 3, 5 and 7 day retreats consisting of Yoga, Bali Culture and Adventure.
 They also have teacher trainings and offerings from exceptional teachers from around the world sharing their gifts.
-There list of retreats can be found here.
+Their list of retreats can be found here.
 Read reviews.

 The Ubud Wellbeing Guide